Khmilnyk: World War II

-On 18 February 1944, after the battle near Korsun-Shevchenkivskyi, the 1st Ukrainian Front was assigned the Proskuriv-Chernivtsi operation, which was decisive for the liberation of the town and whole district.
-On the morning of 10 March 1944, soldiers of the 71st and 276th divisions captured the left part of Khmilnyk and the Mazurivka and Sydoryha settlements.
+On 18 February 1944, after the battle near Korsun-Shevchenkivskyi, the 1st Ukrainian Front began the Proskuriv-Chernivtsi operation, which was decisive for the liberation of the town and the whole district.
+On the morning of 10 March 1944, soldiers of the 71st and 276th divisions captured the left-bank part of Khmilnyk and the Mazurivka and Sydoryha settlements.
 After violent fights on 18 March 1944, the town and district were liberated from German invaders.

 Famous resort town

 In 1934, scientists found radon water while searching for drinking water in Khmilnyk.
 Since 1970, Khmilnyk has been designated as a spa resort of republican value.

 Khmilnyk is a modern balneological resort with seven health centers.
-It has the capacity to treat 50,000 from Ukraine and other countries every year.
+It has the capacity to treat 50,000 people from Ukraine and other countries every year.
 The main medicinal factor at the resort is radon water.
-The radon water is formed during the circulation of water through granites of the Ukrainian crystal shield.
+The radon water is formed during the circulation of water through the granites of the Ukrainian crystal shield.